 https://www.nps.gov/parkhistory/online_books/pais/adhi7.htm (Scroll down the linked page to "Law Enforcement Issues") sets forth a key admission:

 "After a few minutes of conversation with [the drunk driver], the rangers noted the smell of alcohol and suspected that all the occupants were using drugs.
-A brief investigation uncovered marijuana, liquor, and drug paraphernalia.
-Following procedure, the rangers told [the drunk driver] to park his vehicle and remain there until they returned from delivering the two girls to the Ranger Station."
+A brief investigation uncovered marijuana, liquor, and drug paraphernalia."

-Here is a link to Texas Supreme Court Justice Kilgarlin's sworn declaration under oath which explains the manifest injustice of the 5th Circuit's decision: http://bit.ly/H4tfGw .
-(This is an amazing document by a former Texas Supreme Court Justice who states that the 5th Circuit misapplied the the Texas law in deciding this case, and clearly ignored the evidence of control over the drunk driver by the Park Rangers!)
+Here is a link to Texas Supreme Court Justice Kilgarlin's sworn declaration under oath which explains the injustice of the 5th Circuit's decision: http://bit.ly/H4tfGw .
+(This is a sworn document by a former Texas Supreme Court Justice who states that the Fifth Circuit misapplied the the Texas law in deciding this case, and clearly ignored the evidence of control over the drunk driver by the Park Rangers!)

-A great injustice was done in this case by the Park Rangers, the 5th Circuit Court of Appeals and the Supreme Court.
+A great injustice was done in this case by the Park Rangers and the Fifth Circuit Court of Appeals.
 Proverbs 29:14 provides: "The king that faithfully judgeth the poor, his throne shall be established for ever."
 Proverbs 31:9 provides: "Open thy mouth, judge righteously, and plead the cause of the poor and needy."
 There is a unique opportunity for the Department of Justice and U.S. Government to state that they are serious about drunk driving and its consequences.
-Together, we can seek Justice For Randy Crider which has been wrongfully denied to him by the Park Rangers, the 5th Circuit and Supreme Court.
+Together, we can seek Justice For Randy Crider which has been wrongfully denied to him by the Park Rangers and the Fifth Circuit.

 These words of Micah 6:8 ring true and strong: "What does the Lord require of you, but to do justice, and to love kindness, and to walk humbly with your God."
 It is still not too late to do justice in this case.
-If we get together to publicize this case in the media, we can reverse a great injustice!
-Blessings to Randy Crider!
+If we get together to publicize this case in the media and to our elected officials, we can reverse a great injustice!
 May this injustice be overturned!